HMS Agamemnon (1852)

-HMS Agamemnon was a 91-gun second rate steam and sail-powered built for the Royal Navy during the 1850s.
-Completed in 1853, she served in the Crimean War of 1854–1855.
-The ship was sold for scrap in 1870.
+HMS Agamemnon was the lead ship of her class of 91-gun, second-rate ships of the line constructed during the 1850s for the Royal Navy.
+Completed in 1853, she was assigned to the Channel Squadron before being transferred to the Mediterranean Fleet where she became the flagship of the fleet's second-in-command.
+The ship served in the Black Sea theatre during the Crimean War of 1854–1856, most notably participating in the bombardment of Sevastopol in 1854 and the bombardment of Kinburn the following year.

+Agamemnon was paid off in 1856 to be refitted to carry half of the first transatlantic telegraph cable.
+The first attempt in 1857 was a failure, but the second attempt a year later was successful.
+The ship was paid off afterwards but was recommissioned at the end of the year.
+She was assigned to the Mediterranean Fleet and was then transferred to the North America and West Indies Station in 1862.
+Agamemnon was paid off later that year and was sold for scrap in 1870.

 Description

-The ships of the line were built in response to the perceived threat from France by the construction of the Napoléon class battleships.
+The ships of the line were built in response to the perceived threat from France by the construction of the Napoléon-class battleships.
 Agamemnon measured 230 ft on the gundeck and 195 ft 2 in on the keel.
-She had a beam of 55 ft 6 in, a depth of hold of 24 ft 6 in, a deep draught of 18 ft 8 in and had a tonnage of 310249/94 tons burthen.
-The ship was fitted with a two-cylinder single-expansion steam engine built by John Penn and Sons that was rated at 600 nominal horsepower and drove a single propeller shaft.
-Her boilers provided enough steam to give the engine 2268 ihp that was good for a speed of 11.2 kn.
-Her crew numbered 860 officers and ratings.
+She had a beam of 55 ft 6 in, a depth of hold of 24 ft 6 in, a deep draught of 18 ft 8 in and had a tonnage of 3,102 49/94 tons burthen.

+Agamemnon was fitted with a two-cylinder trunk steam engine built by John Penn and Sons that was rated at 600 nominal horsepower and drove a single 18 ft propeller.
+Her tubular boilers provided enough steam to give the engine 2268 ihp that was good for a speed of 11.2 kn during her sea trials on 3 May 1853.
+The ship's crew numbered 860 officers and ratings.

+The ships had three masts and was ship-rigged.
+To reduce drag and improve performance under sail, the Agamemnons could hoist their propeller into the hull and retract the telescoping funnel.
+The ships were regarded as very manoeuverable for steamships, able to match sailing ships in their ability to tack and wear with precision.
+Captain Geoffrey Hornby regarded the sailing qualities of his as "superb" in a letter to his wife on 9 June 1863.

-The ship's muzzle-loading, smoothbore armament consisted of thirty-four 8 in shell guns on her lower gundeck and thirty-four 32-pounder (56 cwt) guns on her upper gundeck.
-Between her forecastle and quarterdeck, she carried twenty-two 32-pounder (45 cwt) guns and a single 68-pounder gun.
+The ships' muzzle-loading, smoothbore armament consisted of thirty-four 8 in shell guns on their lower gundeck and thirty-four 32-pounder (56 cwt) guns on their upper gundeck.
+Between their forecastle and quarterdeck, they carried twenty-two 32-pounder (45 cwt) guns.
+The single 68-pounder gun was positioned on the forecastle as a pivot gun so that it could serve as a bow chaser.